 The intersection points of these lines bring a concentration of energy known as vortexes or even wormholes that allow instant travel between worlds millions of light years away.
 Some conjecture that UFOs and beings of other worlds or dimensions are able to travel to and from our planet through these vortexes.

 Science has yet to recognize the validity of ley lines, but those who have tapped into this earth energy don't require scientific proof.
-From the Druids to various ancient civilizations, these lines have been marked by what many believe to be sacred symbols that have withstood thousands of years and will likely survive many more.
+From the Druids to various ancient civilizations, these lines have been marked by what many believe to be sacred symbols that have withstood thousands of years and likely will survive many more.